 COLFS has no staff but has the use of an administrator as required.
 It operates from its principal office at Cannon Street, London.
-The main activity is an operator for LLPs which are unregulated collective investment schemes.
-These activities generate approximately £20,000 by way of revenue per annum.
-COLFS currently has four LLPs as clients.
-The average assets managed per LLP is around £3m and this may increase.
-The LLPs are managed through Therium Capital Management ("Therium") a subsidiary of COLFS' parent, the City of London Group plc ("COLG").
+The main activity is an operator for LLPs which are unregulated collective investment schemes and as operator for LPs which are leasing and lending businesses.
+These activities generate approximately £50,000 by way of revenue per annum.
+COLFS currently has four LLPs as clients and two LPs.
+The average assets managed per LLP is around £3m and this may increase and the total assets managed by the LPs is £10m.
+The LLPs are managed through Therium Capital Management Ltd ("Therium") a subsidiary of COLFS' parent, the City of London Group plc ("COLG").
 As a secondary activity COLFS undertakes the review, for compliance purposes, of marketing material prepared by other COLG subsidiaries for which it receives an annual fee of £5,000 from COLG.